-7 Small Moves to Help Manage Bladder Leakage
+7 Moves to Manage Bladder Leakage

 Controlling bladder leaks doesn’t require one big Herculean effort.
 Instead, successful management can be as simple as making a few small changes to your daily routines.